ldbc/ldbc_graphalytics_platforms_graphblas/README.md

     cd graphalytics-*-graphblas-*/
     ```

 3. Edit the configuration files (e.g. graphs to be included in the benchmark) in the `config` directory.

+    * To conduct benchmark runs, edit the `config/benchmark.properties` file and replace the `include = benchmarks/custom.properties` to select the dataset size you wish to use, e.g. `include = benchmarks/xl.properties`
-Also, inspect `config/platform.properties` and check whether the value of `platform.graphblas.num-threads` was set correctly.
+    * Inspect `config/platform.properties` and check whether the value of `platform.graphblas.num-threads` was set correctly.

 4. Run the benchmark with the following command: